Survival statistics for ovarian cancer

 Below, we present further information about the likely outcome of ovarian cancer.
 There are no national statistics available for different stages of cancer or treatments that people may have received.
-The statistics we present here are pulled together from a variety of different sources, including the opinions and experience of the experts that check our information.
 For the more complete picture in your case, you’d have to speak to your own specialist.

 How reliable are cancer statistics?

 No statistics can tell you what will happen to you.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.